-Each year, we like to run a series of posts called "90-in-90."
-The idea is that we'll take a look at every player on the roster, from the very bottom to the top and break them down a few ways.
-This roster will certainly change, and some days we'll have more than one so it's not exactly 90 players in 90 days.
-At this point, it's a name we're keeping around for street cred.
+Each year, we run a series of post called "90-in-90" here at Niners Nation.
+The idea is that we'll take a look at every single player on the roster, from the very bottom to the top and break them down a few different ways.
+This is to help give everyone a basic understanding of a roster.
+Of course, this roster will change, and some days we'll have more than one so it's not strictly one per day but Fooch is a crazy person who manages this blog with no rhyme or reason and it's worked so far.
+Who am I to argue?

 Odds of making the roster: